ogc16/AcommerceApp/CODE_OF_CONDUCT.md

 *   **Other Contributions:**  We welcome other types of contributions, such as documentation improvements, bug reports, and feature suggestions.

-Thank you for contributing to our project!
+Thank you for contributing to the project!